ShevinuM/Sheldon/README.md

 # Sheldon
 Sheldon is here to help you craft an exceptional portfolio.
 Sheldon brings his unique personality to assist you in creating a stellar portfolio that stands out.
 Get expert guidance and witty insights from Sheldon for a remarkable portfolio-building experience!

+## How and Why I Built It

+This project was built as a part of a 2 day hackathon and I expanded upon it after the hackathon.
+The theme of the hackathon was to build a tool to assist students in building a portfolio and what other way to assist students than building a fancy portfolio generator.
+Project involved the integration of various technologies and a comprehensive development process.
+Here's an overview of how the project was built:

+### ChatBot

+#### Version 1
+- The first version of the application used an existing open-source machine learning and natural language processing algorithm to train a custom dataset.
+- The custom dataset was a 68 input JSON based dataset which I wrote to train the algorithm.
+- I extracted the probabilty of match for each input and used OpenAI API to fetch responses for inputs with a low probabiliy.
+- The implementation for this can be seen in the earliest commits to the repository.

+#### Version 2
+- The large dependency size prevented me from hosting the application.
+So I needed an alternative and decided to use the Chatterbot library.
+- However, the responses were very inconsistent and innacurate and the library needed a much larger dataset to be accurate.

+#### Version 3
+- The current version only uses the OpenAI API for responses because I wanted to host the application.
+- It uses a JSON based persistent caching mechanism to increase response speed and reduce API calls.

 ## Installation
 Follow the steps below to set up and run the project:
 1. Clone the Repository